 After filing, a notice is published in the Electronic Compendium of Companies and Associations (RESA).
 This publication makes the accounts accessible to any third party — creditors, banks, potential acquirers — subject to limited exceptions depending on the nature of certain documents.

-Tip: Verify that your accounting package is complete before uploading.
-An incomplete filing can be rejected, pushing your effective filing date past the deadline.
+An accounting package must be complete before uploading, since an incomplete filing can be rejected and push the effective filing date past the deadline.

 The process follows two sequential deadlines — first approval, then filing — bound by an overall cap.